 Many people turn a blind eye to their cat hunting, after all, they’re just doing what they’re good at.
-There are a number of good reasons why your cat should not hunt.
+There are several good reasons why your cat should not hunt.

 - The huge loss of native wildlife has had a huge impact on local populations of species who are already suffering due to climate change and humans taking over more and more land for development.

 - There are very real risks of your cat contracting a contagious disease from an infected animal.
 Bear in mind that cats will often choose the weakest.
 These are usually the young, the old and the sick.
 Diseases include plague, tularemia, toxoplasmosis, lungworm, pseudorabies, salmonella and coccidiosis.

 - Still, on the weak, another reason the prey may be weak is due to poisoning, it is not uncommon for cats to develop secondary poisoning after ingesting a rodent that has been baited.
 Rodenticide poisoning in cats can be rapidly lethal.